BorgwardtLab/PyChange/README.md

 - `none`: **default**  Raw sequence, for change in mean.
 - `diff`: Change detection on gradient sequence, to remove linear dependencies
 - `logdiff`: To remove multiplicative dependencies in `diff`.
-- `percdiff`: Percentile differences for changes in intensities, i.e. fincancial derrivatives.
+- `percdiff`: Percentile differences for changes in intensities.
 - `logpercdiff`: To remove multiplicative dependiencies of `percdiff`.

 If `--filename=Name.csv`, the output is a `ChangesName.csv` file.
 The columns are: CellID, Changepoint location, and timepoint of change.